Back to guidesFuneral costs and pricing

 Lilydale Lawn CemeteryBurial plot$11,205

-SMCT (Southern Metropolitan Cemeteries Trust) operates several major cemeteries across Melbourne including Bunurong, Springvale, and Cheltenham.
-Trust-managed cemeteries publish fee schedules but these can change annually.
+SMCT (Southern Metropolitan Cemeteries Trust) operates several major cemeteries across Melbourne including Springvale Botanical, Bunurong, and Cheltenham.
+Trust-managed cemeteries publish fee schedules but these can change annually, so confirm the current figure directly.

 Regional Victorian cemeteries generally have lower plot prices than metro Melbourne, though specific data is limited.